 Finally, we were here!
 In case you are wondering – yes, it was just as beautiful and amazing as it looks in the magazines.
-We planned the longest stop during our recent New Zealand / South Pacific trip right here on Aitutaki, one of the stops on the notorious CORAL ROUTE.
-Although it looks like a tiny dot in the middle of a big ocean on Google maps, it has much more to offer besides perfect sandy beaches and colourful corals on its 15 UNINHABITET ISLETS in the turquoise LAGOON.
-How does this little paradise look like?
+We planned the longest stop during our recent New Zealand / South Pacific trip right here on Aitutaki, one of the stops on the notorious Coral route.
+Although it looks like a tiny dot in the middle of a big ocean on Google maps, it has much more to offer besides perfect sandy beaches and colourful corals on its 15 uninhabited islets in the turquoise Aitutaki lagoon.
+How does this little paradise in the Cook islands look like?
 Keep on reading 😉

 Visited: Aitutaki lagoon cruise, Honeymoon island, One foot island, Ootu beach, Arutanga town, Maunga Pu summit